jeff-hykin/telepy_notify/README.md

     # optional: set to true when debugging
     disable=False,
 )
+# NOTE:
+#    other people can run your code without setting up a bot
-# NOTE: telepy will NEVER throw errors
+#    because telepy will NEVER throw errors
 #    if a notification fails, or if a token is bad
-#       it will intentionally only print warnings
+#    it will intentionally only print warnings instead of
-# (e.g. other people can run your code without setting up a bot)
+#    crashing whatever long-running process you have

 #
 # Basic notification